 6. Hokkaido: Japan’s northernmost gem

 Famous for its exceptional wilderness, fascinating food and culture, wild and white winters and profuse summers, Hokkaido, Japan’s northern island is a haven for dedicated nature lovers and outdoor enthusiasts.
 This northernmost island of Japan is a short flight from Tokyo and is considered a popular choice for those wanting to get out enjoying the snowy adventures; thanks to its abundant powder snow and its main city Sapporo that make it the most preferred during winters.

 Though you won’t find many traditional villages in Hokkaido, unlike in most other rural parts of Japan, the pristine expanses of nature, some of the best skiing and snowboarding at Nisek and astoundingly good food and beers make it an ideal tourist hotspot.
 On the summer’s facade, Hokkaido offers some unforgettable and unique experiences that are both wild and unspoiled.
 There are natural hot springs, volcanic lakes and plenty of hiking opportunities to indulge in.
 You can even choose to explore the culture and traditions of the indigenous Ainu people at Lake Akan or see the unique free-roaming wildlife in isolated places like the Shiretoko Peninsula.
 Whatever is the reason or season to visit this Japanese gem, Hokkaido won’t disappoint!

-Top Bucket List Experiences in Japan
+Top Travel Experiences in Japan:

 ● Explore the entrancing islands of Okinawa